Entire apartment

 Milan

 Milan Centre stay.Your stay at this Milan Centre apartment places you within 2 miles (3 km) of Piazza del Duomo and Cathedral of Milan.
-Teatro alla Scala and Galleria Vittorio Emanuele II are also within 2 miles (3 km).
+Corso Como and 10 Corso Como are also within half a mile (1 km).

 What's nearby